dns-groot/2020_SIGCOMM_Artifact_157/README.md

 ### Claims NOT Supported by The Artifact
 - Functionality claims made in _&sect;7.2_ (related to _Figure 7(a)_ and _Table 4_)
-  _Reason_: The zone files used for these experiments are confidental and proprietary.
+  _Reason_: The zone files used for these experiments are confidential  and proprietary.

 ## Census Dataset Organization
 The created Census data is available from UCLA box:  [Census Dataset](https://ucla.box.com/s/tod4z48cb66hjgto2dg7fel7gj21bt4s)